elusivecodes/FyreORM/README.md

 $alias = $model->getAlias();
 ```

-By default, the alias will be the class name or the alias used when loading the model with *ModelRegistry*.
+By default, the alias will be the class alias.

 **Get Auto Increment Key**